Riedeman/cryptopro/README.md

 2. Run `node showMeTheMoney` to make your data available via a REST API
 3. Make your REST API available via HTTP/HTTPS so your device can access it
 4. Purchase ($19.99), install, and run the Cryptopro app
-5. In the Settings tab under Connect to My Data, enter the URL for your API and the API key you created in the User record in Step 1
+5. In the Settings screen under Connect to My Data, enter the URL for your API and the API key you created in the User record in Step 1
 6. Use the app to watch your balances, trades, and all the action whenever you want

 ### To run the API: